redhat-beyond/documents/tutorial/part-5.md

       date = models.DateTimeField(default=timezone.now)
 ```

-{% alert %}Like YAML, Python is an *indentation-sensitive* language.
+{% rhalert %}Like YAML, Python is an *indentation-sensitive* language.
 Make sure you
 keep line indentation in your files similar to what you see in the examples
-here and consistent.{% endalert %}
+here and consistent.{% endrhalert %}

 ## Task 4: Creating database migrations